Accessibility

 11.1 Induction Loop

-For live music events an Ampetronic induction / hearing loop will be provided and accessible within a 2m radius of the AVA.
-For more information please contact the council’s events team as section 2 above.
+For live music events an Ampetronic induction / hearing loop will be provided and accessible within a 2m radius of the Accessible Viewing Platform.
+For more information, please contact the council’s events team as section 2 above.

 11.2 British Sign Language (BSL)